The Vermont Statutes Online

 (d) Any CPA or RPA firm as defined in this chapter may include nonlicensee owners, provided that:

-(1) The firm designates a licensee of this State or, in the case of a firm that is required to have a registration pursuant to subsection (a) of this section, a licensee who meets the requirements set forth in section 74c of this title who is responsible for the proper registration of the firm, and identifies that individual to the Board.
+(1) The firm designates a licensee of this State or, in the case of a firm that is required to have a registration pursuant to subsection (a) of this section, a licensee who meets the requirements set forth in section 74c of this chapter who is responsible for the proper registration of the firm, and identifies that individual to the Board.

 (2) All nonlicensee owners are active individual participants in the CPA or RPA firm or affiliated entities.